 These types of questions help children explore deeper ideas and feel proud of their creative decisions.

-You don’t need a full setup or class to foster creativity.
+You don’t need a full setup or workshop to foster creativity.
 Add small creative moments throughout the day:

-When art becomes part of daily life, children learn that creativity is everywhere—not just in classrooms or studios.
+When art becomes part of daily life, children learn that creativity is everywhere—not just in studio rooms.

 Explore art museums, public murals, or creative community events together.
 Visiting a place like an art studio or joining an art jamming session allows children to try new ideas in a fun and inspiring environment.